-The birthplace of Humanity & Inclusion, Thailand hosts large numbers of refugees from Myanmar.
+The birthplace of HI, Thailand hosts large numbers of refugees from Myanmar.
 The organisation works in the refugee camps, providing prostheses to victims of anti-personnel mines and raising awareness of the threat from these weapons, promoting the inclusion of vulnerable people and people with disabilities in their communities and improving the living conditions of children in refugee camps.

 Supporting an amputee, Thailand - Humanity & Inclusion | © Erika Pineros / HI